aws-samples/step-functions-workflows-collection/ingest-and-analyze-historical-storm-events/README.md

 significant property damage, and/or disruption to commerce.
 The workflow uses the distributed map function of Step function to decompress the zipped files at scale and drop them into an S3 bucket with a certain hierarchy.
 Using AWS's purpose-built services for analytics, we can read & analyze the storm data at scale that have occurred historically in the US.

-The output of the application is to read the number of occurrences of various storm events across the US.
+The application queries the dataset to find the number of occurrences of various storm events across the US.
 ## Requirements

 - [AWS Cloud Development Kit (AWS CDK) v2](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html)